Optimal Self-Consistency for Efficient Reasoning with Large Language Models: Scaling Laws for Adaptive Self-Consistency

-The intuition behind this sample allocation is that for a sufficiently small margin ($m < \lambda$), it is no longer efficient to allocate any samples.
-This is because the marginal improvement of a single sample is less than adding a sample to a question with a higher margin.
-We illustrate our obtained results and the above-mentioned intuition of optimal fixed allocation in \cref{fig:theoretical-fixed}.
-We use the error model $e^{-m_ix_{m_i}}$ with margins extracted from running Llama-3.2-3B on MATH.
 The obtained scaling law across different temperatures confirms the accuracy of our theoretical result in the large sample regime.
-Finally, \cref{fig:theoretical-fixed} (right) shows how the fixed allocation sampling works depending on the margin: low-margin questions where the LLMs is uncertain of the answer get more samples (margin is close to 0 on the x-axis), while the number of samples for high-margin (rightmost part of the x-axis) questions converges quickly to 1.
+Finally, \cref{fig:theoretical-fixed} (right) shows the impact of the margin on fixed allocation: low-margin questions where the LLM is uncertain get more samples (margin is close to 0 on the x-axis), while the number of samples for high-margin (rightmost part of the x-axis) is fewer.